 When You Need More Help, Don’t Delay

 When stress builds during the holiday season, don’t ignore it.
 It is critical to engage more fully in your treatment plans during that time.
-If you do find yourself using again, reach out to our team for immediate help.
+If you do find yourself using drugs again, reach out to our team for immediate help.
 We offer the programs to help you to get back on track fast, including:

 - Relapse prevention services